risk-first/website/estimating/Risk-First-Planning.md

 By fixing the rendering bug, we are trying to deal the problem that the software _demos badly_, and the risk that the potential customers don't trust that it will be worth their money.
 Risk-First diagrams show chronology from left-to-right.
 That is, on the left of the diagram is the world as it is now, whereas on the right is the world as it will be _after_ taking some actions.
 To show that our action will eliminate some existing risk, we can strike it out by drawing a line through it.

-###### On a Risk-First diagram, if you are removing an existing risk by taking an action, you draw a line through the risk.
+##### On a Risk-First diagram, if you are removing an existing risk by taking an action, you draw a line through the risk.

 ## Question 2: What Is At Stake?

-Let's move on to task 2, the Search Function.
+Let's move on to task 2, the **Search Function**.

 Again, there is a definite [Payoff](../thinking/Glossary.md#payoff) for implementing this:  we're going to remove some [Feature Risk](../risks/Feature-Risk.md), which is the risk (to us) that the features our product is supplying don't meet the client's (or the market's) requirements.
 Writing code is all about identifying and removing [Feature Risk](../risks/Feature-Risk.md), and building products that fit the needs of their users.

 ![Search Function](/images/generated/estimating/planner/example1-5.png)

 As in the Rendering Bug example, we can show [Feature Risk](../risks/Feature-Risk.md) being eliminated by showing it on the left with a strike-out line.
 However, it's been established during analysis that the way to implement this feature is to introduce [ElasticSearch](https://www.elastic.co), a third-party piece of software.
-This in itself is a risk:  are we going to find that easy to deploy and maintain?
-What impact will this have on hosting charges?
-Will it return useful results?
-Will we be "tied in" to this dependency going forwards?
+This in itself is a risk:

+- Are we going to find that easy to deploy and maintain?
+- What impact will this have on hosting charges?
+- Will it return useful results, or require endless "tuning"?
+- Will we be "tied in" to this dependency going forwards?

-###### If an action leads to new risks, show them on the right side of the diagram.
+##### If an action leads to new risks, show them on the right side of the diagram.

+To decide whether that's a bet worth taking, we need to ask the next question.

 ## Question 3:  What Is Our Goal?